LucasRxTx/hdlc-parsing/rust_implementation/README.md

 Created with rustc 1.75.0 (82e1608df 2023-12-21)

-cc is a system requirement
+cc is a system requirement.

+On de

 ```shell
 sudo apt-get install gcc